Guichaguri/cross-caller/README.md

 In Chrome, the DevTools Console is reported as `<anonymous>`.
 In Firefox, an eval is reported as `Y line X > eval` and the DevTools Console is reported as `debugger eval code`.

-### IE 10 and IE 11
+### IE 10, IE 11 and njs

-The stack info is not available in Internet Explorer until you throw the error.
+The stack info is not available until you throw the error.
 If you really need IE support, you can use the workaround below that throws an error to get the stack trace.

-However, while this approach does work in all browsers, it is not recommended as it can lead to performance issues.
+However, while this approach does work in all engines, it is not recommended as it can lead to performance issues.

 ```ts
 import { parseCallSite } from 'cross-caller';